pointw-dev/halchemy/src/docs-generator/src/guide/headers/default.md

 ```javascript
 const api = new Api('http://example.org/api', {accept: 'application/xml'})
 ```
-> If you do not want to specify a base URL, you can pass `undefined` as the first parameter, like this:
+> If you want to set headers but not specify a base URL, you can pass `undefined` as the first parameter, like this:
 ```javascript
 const api = new Api(undefined, {accept: 'application/xml'})
 ```